raman325/pyvizio/README.md

 pyvizio --ip=0 discover
 ```

-and note it's IP address.
-If using your IP address by itself does not lead to success, you may need to append `:9000` or `:7345` to it when using it as a parameter in future commands.
+and note its IP address and port number.

 ### Pairing

 > For a Speaker, it is unclear how the device would notify you of a valid auth token, so it's best to first skip the pairing process entirely, specify `--device_type=speaker`, and try commands like `volume-current` to see if you have any success.
 If not, and if specifying different ports as mentioned above doesn't work, you will need to find a way to get the auth token during this process.

-Using your device's IP address, request pairing procedure:
+Using your device's IP address and port number, request pairing procedure:

 ```
-pyvizio --ip={ip} --device_type={device_type} pair
+pyvizio --ip={ip:port} --device_type={device_type} pair
 ```

 For TVs, lookup the PIN code on your TV, and note challenge token in console.
 It's not clear how you would obtain an auth token for a Speaker.